The-Life/AdViewSDK_Android-3.4.1/README.md

 ##** About AdViewSDK_Android-3.4.1
-#Jeevan can change .
+##Jeevan can change .
 1. Clone or download AdViewSDK_Android-3.4.1 package .In the AdViewSDK_Android-3.4.1 contanis some important files as AdViewDemo,libs,umeng_res and wiyun_res.

 **AdViewDemo**
-AdViewDemo folder for Android Demo Project.It has all types of advertisement sample code with explanation.
+folder for Android Demo Project.It has all types of advertisement sample code with explanation.

 **libs**
-libs folder ,it contains the SDK for all ad platforms.
+folder ,it contains the SDK for all ad platforms.
 (README.pdf has the ad platform instructions corresponding to each jar.)

 **umeng_res**